simplicitesoftware/jetty/README.md

 Usage
 -----

-The server is configured to use HTTP on the `8443` port configured to be exposed by an HTTPS reverse proxy.
+The server is configured to use plain HTTP on the `8080` port.

+If you deploy it behind a reverse proxy you must configure `default/start.d/server.ini` and `default/start.d/http.ini` accordingly.